shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

                        &= - dt \left( ∂_t \right) dx \\
                        &= - dx

-This interior product of a basis vector can be taken with a 3--form or a 4--form.
-At the cost of geometric intuition, we gain a trivial way to calculate the inner product algorithmically with no thinking involved:
+Simmilarly, the interior product of a basis vector can be taken with a 3--form or a 4--form.
+This provides a straightforward algorithmic approach to calculate the inner product with no thinking involved:

 .. math::